jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

-  Message sends per campaign activity           100 million Segments per app                              200 Total file size per endpoint import job       1 GB
+  Message sends per campaign activity           100 million Segments per app                              200 Total file size per endpoint import job       1 GB SMS sending rate                              20 messages per second.
+  Email sending quota                           200 emails per 24 hour period for accounts in the sandbox environment.
+  Email sending rate                            1 email per second for accounts in the sandbox environment.
+  Email recipient addresses                     Accounts in the sandbox environment may only send email to recipients whose email addresses or domains have been verified.

+For more information about verifying email addresses and domains, see [Email Address or Domain Verification](http://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html) in the *Amazon Pinpoint User Guide*.

+For information about moving out of the email sandbox environment, see [Requesting Production Access for Email](http://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) in the *Amazon Pinpoint User Guide*.

 Amazon Redshift Limits {#limits_redshift}
 ----------------------